Learn to Sew for Your Doll

 A Beginner's Guide to Sewing for an 18" Doll

-by Sherralyn St. Clair
+by Sherralyn St. Clair, published by CreateSpace.

 Learn to Sew for Your Doll - A Beginner's Guide to Sewing for an 18" Doll is a tutorial for new sewers.